List of Digimon Ghost Game episodes

-Digimon Ghost Game is a Japanese anime series and the ninth incarnation of the Digimon franchise, which aired on Fuji TV in Japan from October 3, 2021 to March 26, 2023, replacing Digimon Adventure: in its timeslot.
+Digimon Ghost Game is a Japanese anime series and the ninth incarnation of the Digimon franchise, which aired on Fuji TV in Japan from October 3, 2021, to March 26, 2023, replacing Digimon Adventure: in its timeslot.
 Wienners performs the opening theme, "FACTION".
 The ending themes are "Pedal" by Aiiro Apollo (episodes 1–12), "Because I've Been Lovesick" by BMK (episodes 13–21), "Hikariau Monotachi" by Bye-Bye-Hand (episodes 22–31), "Monster Disco", written and sung by Shikao Suga and arranged by Hyadain (episodes 32–44), "Strawberry" by Kobore (episodes 45–57), and "Take Me Maybe" by Penthouse (episodes 58–67).

 Digimon Ghost Game is distributed simultaneously by Crunchyroll in North America, Central America, South America, Europe, Africa, Oceania, the MENA and CIS zones with English, Spanish, French, Portuguese, Arabic, Italian, German and Russian subtitles.

+An English dub of the series premiered on BBC iPlayer in the United Kingdom on December 1, 2025.